E-Holt/t1a3/README.md

     - Create function for randomly choosing hints
     - Get functions working together
     - Test performance of hints system

 ### Score Keeping feature
 - The score keeping feature was complicated to figure out for being smaller compared to the hints feature.
 I tried multiple different ways to get the feature to keep track of points between rounds, but ended up using a global variable and simplifying it as much as I could.
-This also involed figuring out how to get functions working together, which I had trouble with to begin with but thankfully figured out.
+This also involved figuring out how to get functions working together, which I had trouble with to begin with but thankfully figured out.
 This feature had the same time frame as the others, but I was able to complete it by the 13th with some minor fixes by the 15th.
 This is the checklist I used for the score keeping feature:
     - Create relevant scoring system
     - Create function for keeping score across games
     - Connect score functions with main game functions